BrooWaha

 BrooWaha is an online newspaper with a wiki-style structure for publishing articles.
 The articles published on the website are written by registered users.

+Overview

 Several local editions of BrooWaha were launched for a number of major U.S. cities.
 The content of all these editions was aggregated in the main BrooWaha website.
 By 2013, all local editions were defunct and redirected to the main site.

 The website was featured in the Los Angeles Times in December 2006.